stephomi/nomadsculpt.com/manual/docs/scene.md

 ## Primitive

-If you need to add a new objects in your scene, you can add primitive.
+If you need to add a new object in your scene, you can add primitive.
 You can configure the primitive with some parameters.

 However, you need to `Validate` the primitive in order to sculpt or paint it.